 To make this sangria, you’ll need:

-- Fruit: This cocktail calls for an apple, orange, and pear.
+- Fruit: This cocktail calls for orange, pear, and apple slices.

 - Wine: Choose a full-bodied red for sangria—you’ll need a full 750 mL bottle